 In addition to her current service on the Mississippi Court of Appeals, Judge Carlton has served our state and nation in various other capacities over the course of her career.
 She formerly held elected office as State Representative for Mississippi House District 100 from January 1, 2004 - December 2006.
-She also served as an assistant district attorney, county public defender, U.S. Army JAG officer, Command and General Staff College Instructor, USAR military trial judge, USAR military appellate judge, and as a Mississippi Supreme Court law clerk.
+She also served as an assistant district attorney, county public defender, U.S. Army JAG officer, Command and General Staff College Instructor, USAR military trial and military appellate judge, and as a Mississippi Supreme Court law clerk.

 Judge Carlton hails from Columbia, Mississippi, and she currently resides in Jackson, Mississippi.
-She attended the University of Mississippi for her undergraduate and law school education.
+She attended the University of Mississippi for her undergraduate and her law school education.
 She received her B.B.A. degree in 1986 and earned her Juris Doctorate degree in 1989.
 As an undergraduate, she served in the campus senate and was a member of the Chi Omega sorority, Tau chapter.
 She also served in many organizations during law school including the Mississippi Law Journal, the Moot Court Board and its Executive Board, and clerk of Mays Inn of Phi Delta Phi legal fraternity.
-She continued her professional education in the military and is now also a graduate of the U.S. Army Command and Staff College and a graduate of the U.S. Army War College.
+She continued her professional education in the military and is also a graduate of the U.S. Army Command and Staff College and a graduate of the U.S. Army War College.
 She holds a Master Degree of Strategic Studies.

 Judge Carlton is married to Dr. Scott Carlton, a family physician and Colonel in the Mississippi Army National Guard.
-The Carltons have three children- Rachel, a chemical engineer, Harrison Read, an electrical engineer, and Phoebe, a college freshman.
+The Carltons have three children- Rachel, a chemical engineer, Harrison Read, an electrical engineer, and Phoebe, a college student.